Branding the Omnis runtime

 Info.plist and InfoPlist.strings

-file and folders for each language you wish to support.
-If you do not plan to support all included languages, you can remove the corresponding folder from Contents/Resources
+You must retain the primary Info.plist file and folders for each language you wish to support.
+If you do not plan to support all included languages, you can remove the corresponding folder from Contents/Resources.
+You should always retain English.lproj since that is the primary language used when developing Omnis Studio.

 Each of these files contains one or more keys you need to adjust to contain your application’s branding.
 The keys listed in this table link to Apple’s documentation on that specific key.

-Key | Purpose |
+| Key | Purpose |

 CFBundleGetInfoString |

 A string with the copyright notice for the bundle.
-Apple replaces this key with NSHumanReadableCopyright , but Omnis still uses CFBundleGetInfoString |
+Apple replaces this key with NSHumanReadableCopyright, but Omnis still uses CFBundleGetInfoString |

 CFBundleIdentifier |